eascodes/100-days-code/log.md

 **Thoughts** I intended to finish this module today but ended up getting stuck and spent >2 hours on one of the questions involving accessing nested arrays.
 After spending a while on it, I ended up talking the problem through with someone and starting my code over from the beginning.
 That was the trick!
 It was fun to problem-solve.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 18: November 12, 2021

+**Today's Progress**: Today I continued the Basic JavaScript course on FreeCodeCamp.

+**Thoughts** Today I spent several hours solving a few of the problems on this module.
+Although they were challenging to figure out, it was pretty enjoyable/addicting to solve them.

+**Link(s) to work** https://www.freecodecamp.org/eascodes